Originally Published October 2013

 Quit believing the lies you’re telling yourself

-We all tend to tell ourselves stories to make us feel better about our situation, but with depression, it can be devastating.
+We all tend to tell ourselves stories to make us feel better about our situation, but depression can be devastating.
 Whether you convince yourself why you shouldn’t pick up that phone to call a prospect, watch one more episode of Sons of Anarchy or why that tub of ice cream is better in your belly rather than in the freezer, you need to change your pattern.
 It’s dangerous behaviour.
 This usually stems from a lack of motivation, and yet we are desperately trying to justify that we’re serving ourselves well in doing so.

 Call bullshit on that guy in the mirror!
 Remember that “The secret to getting ahead is getting started”.